How Can I Use Fenugreek Powder For Breast Enlargement

 If you are concerned about your breast size and want to try fenugreek or methi, here’s how you can do it:

-• Take few methi seeds and soak them in water.
-Strain and drink the water next day morning.
+- Take a few methi seeds and soak them in water.
+Strain and drink the water the next day morning.

 How Can I Use Fenugreek Oil For Breast Enlargement Cream